 The Greek New Year’s Eve lucky cake is called Vasilopita.
 The cake contains a hidden gold or silver coin which is slipped into the dough before baking.
 The person who is fortunate enough to receive the slice containing the coin is believed to attract good luck throughout the year.
 The most enthralling element of the Greek custom of Vasilopita for the New Year is that this amaranthine recipe has endured for centuries in Greece.
 Family and friends join in the cutting of the Vasilopita in early January every year.

-Digestive biscuits with cranberries recipe is an essential biscuit recipe to make at home!
-These crunchy and semi-sweet digestives are bursting with tart cranberries.
+These lovely digestives with cranberries take biscuits to the next level: crunchy and semi-sweet bursting with tart cranberries.
 This is not only a simple and elegant recipe but also a tried and tested one.
 Digestive biscuits with cranberries make for the perfect dunking material.
-These biscuits are perfect for the whole family.
+These beloved biscuits are an indulgent holiday treat.
+Indeed, homemade digestives with cranberries are a treat all on their own, but that doesn’t mean you cannot make them feel more festive with a Christmas biscuit tin.
+Here’s a cute Christmas food gift to surprise all your friends and family with this season!

 Kinteata nettle soup is a dense and delicious broth of nettles and spearmint, spiced with red chili flakes called bukovo or ground black pepper and thickened with cornflour.
 Pontic Greeks love the retro dark green nettle soup and enjoy it as a starter/appetizer especially during the winter season.
 This historic recipe from the Kingdom of Pontus or Pontic Empire (later called ‘Greek region of Pontus’) is part history and part gastronomic experience.